Frequently Asked Questions

 Q. How is an MRI different from a CT?

 A. MRI does not use ionizing (x-ray) radiation.
-Instead, MR creates high-quality images through the combination of a strong magnetic field and radio waves.
+Instead, MRI creates high-quality images through the combination of a strong magnetic field and radio waves.
 MRI can detect certain diseases much earlier than other medical imaging techniques can, making it the diagnostic tool of choice for many physicians.

 Q. May I have an MRI exam when I am pregnant or breastfeeding?